soumyakaim/soumyakaim/README.md

 👋 Hi, I’m @soumyakaim a Research Masters Student from University of Groningen.

-👀 I’m interested in understading the mechanics of psyciactric disorders and their symptoms.
+👀 I’m interested in understanding the mechanics of psyciactric disorders and their symptoms.

-🌱 I’m currently learning about sensorimotor conflicts and how they can be induced usigng a robot.
+🌱 I’m currently learning about sensorimotor conflicts and how they can be induced using a robot.

-💞️ I’m looking to collaborate on EEG/fNIRS/fMRI studies exploring sensorimotor conflicts and hallucinations.
+💞️ I’m looking to collaborate on EEG/fNIRS/fMRI/PET studies exploring sensorimotor conflicts, hallucinations and much more.

-📫 Please email me at skaim1611@gmail.com if interested.
+📫 Please email me at soumyakaim123@gmail.com if interested.

 ⚡ Hobbies : Walking along canals, cooking and watching movies.